Irish Republican Brotherhood: Founding of the IRB

 After the collapse of the 1848 rebellion James Stephens and John O'Mahony went to Europe to avoid arrest.
 In Paris they supported themselves through teaching and translation work and planned the next stage of "the fight to overthrow British rule in Ireland."
-Stephens in Paris, set himself three tasks, during his seven years of exile.
-They were, to keep alive, pursue knowledge, and master the technique of conspiracy.
-At this time Paris particularly, was interwoven with a network of secret political societies.
-They became members of one of the most powerful of these societies and acquired the secrets of some of the ablest and "most profound masters of revolutionary science" which the 19th century had produced, as to the means of inviting and combining people for the purposes of successful revolution.
+Stephens set himself three tasks during his seven years of exile in Paris.
+These were: to keep alive, to pursue knowledge, and to master the technique of conspiracy.
+At this time Paris was interwoven with a network of secret political societies.
+Stephens and O'Mahony became members of one of the most powerful of these societies and acquired the secrets of some of the ablest and "most profound masters of revolutionary science" which the 19th century had produced, as to the means of inviting and combining people for the purposes of successful revolution.

 In 1853, O'Mahony went to America and founded the Emmet Monument Association.
 In early 1856, Stephens began making his way back to Ireland, stopping first in London.
 On arriving in Dublin, Stephens began what he described as his three thousand mile walk through Ireland, meeting some of those who had taken part in the 1848/49 revolutionary movements, including Philip Gray, Thomas Clarke Luby and Peter Langan.

-In the autumn of 1857, a messenger, Owen Considine arrived from New York with a message for Stephens from members of the Emmet Monument Association, calling on him to get up an organisation in Ireland.
+In the autumn of 1857, a messenger, Owen Considine, arrived from New York with a message for Stephens from members of the Emmet Monument Association, calling on him to set up an organisation in Ireland.
 Considine also carried a private letter from O’Mahony to Stephens which was a warning as to the condition of the organisation in New York, which was overseen by Luby and Stephens at the time.
 Both had believed that there was a strong organisation behind the letter, only later to find it was a number of loosely linked groups.